telatin/govy-theme/README.md

 ## Credits

-This template was created based on GOV.UK design patterns, simplified and adapted for Jekyll and personal blogging use.
+This template was created based on [**GOV.UK design patterns**](https://design-system.service.gov.uk/styles/page-template/), simplified and adapted for Jekyll and personal blogging use.